exeter-data-analytics/user-examples/slurm/modify_squeue_output/README.txt

-# An example bash_profile.sh script to sit in the users directory.
+# An example .bash_profile.sh script to sit in the users directory.

 # Contains a line of code to modify the display of the output produced by squeue.